brsynth/amn_release/README.md

 One can clone the git directly in a Google Drive environment and open the notebooks in Google Colab.
 This is a good way to make first testings and examine the project.

 Also, one can clone the git locally and install a conda environment we provide, to be used for the project once it's linked to your jupyter environment.
 This will provide better reproducibility than the colab install.
-Then open and use notebooks as .
 We recommend this option for computationally costly usage of the repository.

 A tutorial is available as a notebook: `Tutorial.ipynb`.
 This is a good place to start, going through all the detailed steps for building an AMN.